 What Would August 1914 Look Like?

 The lodging industry always suffers more in a downturn, but Airbnb could make the next downturn apocalyptic.
-Not only will travellers be looking to cut costs, there could be an explosion in supply as middle class families look to augment their income at every opportunity.
+Not only will travelers be looking to cut costs, there could be an explosion in supply as middle-class families look to augment their income at every opportunity.
 This could sweep away entire hotels in markets that are currently awash with guests.

 What Can Hotels Do?